CAMB-DSbD/attestablelauncher/README.md

 The headings also document the cryptographic libraries, operations and files (public and private keys and certificates) involved.

-# Testing: compilation and execution steps
-This [compilation and execution example](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/compile_and_exec_attlauncher_demo_steps.txt "technical demo") document shows the steps to run the attestable launcher.
+We refer to the last figure to explain the pieces of code that compose the implementation.